East Tennessee State Buccaneers: Basketball

-ETSU has a long history in men's Basketball with a record of 1,252-1,005 all time and 10 overall appearances in the NCAA Men's Division I Basketball Championship, with their last appearance coming in 2017.
-They appeared in Sweet Sixteen in 1968 NCAA Men's Division I Basketball Tournament, and have overall tournament record of 2-10.
+ETSU has a long history in men's basketball with an all-time record of 1,252–1,005 and 10 overall appearances in the NCAA Men's Division I Basketball Championship, with their last appearance occurring in 2017.
+They appeared in the Sweet Sixteen in the 1968 NCAA Men's Division I Basketball Tournament, and have an overall tournament record of 2–10.

 The men's head coach is currently Desmond Oliver.
 He became the 18th head coach in ETSU's 100+ year history.
 After Steve Forbes left to become head coach of Wake Forest in 2020, assistant Jason Shay became the men's head basketball coach for one season.

 ETSU has also had success with their women's basketball program going to the NCAA Women's Division I Basketball Championships in 2008, 2009, and 2010.
 Besides appearing in the NCAA Women's Division I Basketball Championship three times, they have also appeared Women's National Invitation Tournament three times with their most recent appearance coming in 2015.
 Overall the women's program has 543–597 record.

 The women's head coach is currently Brittney Ezell.
 She became the eighth head coach in the 46-year history of East Tennessee State University women's basketball on May 8, 2013.
-The 2013-14 campaign—in which the team went 9-21 overall—was Ezell's first leading the Bucs after spending three seasons as the head coach at Belmont University in Nashville.
-In 2014–15, ETSU experienced an unbelievable turnaround under Ezell with a 16-game win progression from 2013 to 2014 where the Bucs went 9-21.
+The 2013–14 campaign—in which the team went 9–21 overall—was Ezell's first leading the Bucs after spending three seasons as the head coach at Belmont University in Nashville.
+In 2014–15, ETSU experienced an unbelievable turnaround under Ezell with a 16-game win progression from 2013 to 2014 where the Bucs went 9–21.
 The total win improvement was the second best in the country.
 The 2014–15 win total of 21 marked the first time since the 2009–10 season that ETSU reached 20 wins.
 Led by Ezell, the Bucs made it to the Southern Conference Tournament Championship game falling to No.1 seed Chattanooga in overtime, 61–56.
 ETSU appeared in the Women's National Invitational Tournament (WNIT) for the third time in school history falling short to NC State, 73–59.